 Running dehumidifiers is expensive(say $40/month) and they pull in more moisture through the concrete, speeding up its deterioration.

-Most finished basements are constructed with interior insulation – stud wall framing filled with paper-faced fiberglass batts, often covered with polyethylene vapor barrier, or fiberglass “blanket” insulation with impermeable vinyl or aluminum foil surfaces (sometimes called "the diaper" for the odor it causes).
+Most finished basements are constructed with interior insulation – stud wall framing filled with paper-faced fiberglass batts, often covered with a polyethylene vapor barrier or fiberglass “blanket” insulation with impermeable vinyl or aluminum foil surfaces (sometimes called "the diaper" for the odor it causes).
 But according to the latest research, this common construction is unsuitable for the building home industry due to serious problems with mold, decay, and odors.
-(Building Science Consortium) It traps water vapor coming from the exterior, small leaks let humid interior air reach the cold concrete, and any ground water seepage cannot dry out.
+(Building Science Consortium) It traps water vapor coming from the exterior, small leaks let humid interior air reach the cold concrete, and any groundwater seepage cannot dry out.

 Avoid interior finishes impermeable to water vapor such as vinyl floor coverings (only 0.1 to 0.5 perms), OSB sheathing (instead of plywood), oil (alkyd) paints, or vinyl wallpaper.